 Visa procedure for residents in Namibia and Zambia

-Since the transfers of consular competence of Zambia and Namibia to Johannesburg that intervened for visas on 1 January 2015 and 3 July 2015 respectively, the Consulate of France in Johannesburg is now the competent department of visa applications from those two countries when it comes to:
+Since the transfers of consular competence of Zambia and Namibia to Johannesburg that intervened for visas in 2015, the Consulate general of France in Johannesburg is the competent department of visa applications from those two countries when it comes to:

 Short stays in Overseas Departments and Regions (DROM: French Guiana, Martinique, Mayotte, Guadeloupe and Réunion) and in the Communities and Overseas Territories (CTOM: French Polynesia including Tahiti, Bora Bora, Moorea and Marquesas Islands, Wallis and Futuna, New Caledonia, St. Martin, St. Barthelemy and Saint Pierre and Miquelon);

 Long stays in France (longer than three months).

 Consequently, all persons who reside in one of these two Southern African countries and who wishes to apply for a visa listed above are invited to submit their applications to the Consulate of France in Johannesburg, following the following procedure:

 - contact the Consulate by email to request an appointment: email@example.com